richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+VALIDATE:

+optimizePatchNonlinearImages
+_optimizePatchNonlinearImagesGD

+optimizePatchSizeProjected

+- need to get a list of all major algoritms and metrics & have tests for each to make sure they're doing as expected

+...

+var newMatch = world.bestNeedleHaystackMatchFromLocation(centerA,centerB, newPointA, affine, viewA,viewB);

+- large R error
+	- some bad (flat) points being expanded to for F step

 - optimizeSADAffineCorner
 	- optimizing affine matrixes not working
 	- error metric?
 	- blurring?
 	- ...

-var newMatch = world.bestNeedleHaystackMatchFromLocation(centerA,centerB, newPointA, affine, viewA,viewB);
+- some poor 'flat' matches -> should match error take into account RANGE ?
+- SAD error / range

+errorNCC\([a-z]+\)

+..

+calculatePairMatchFromViewIDs